tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 I made an appointment with a psychiatrist.
 The earliest available was six weeks out.

 That night, I did not shower.
 The night after that, I didn’t shower either.
-By the third day my hair was greasy enough that I felt disgusting, so I stood outside the bathroom door for ten minutes with a towel under my arm like an idiot.
+By the third day, my hair was greasy enough that I felt disgusting, so I stood outside the bathroom door for ten minutes with a towel under my arm.

 Then I turned on music from my phone.
 Not loud.
 Just loud enough to make the room feel occupied.
 I showered with the curtain half open and the bathroom door unlocked.
 I kept my eyes open when rinsing my face.
 I said nothing.